r00t-tsai/TaoRAT-releases/README.md

-Looking for updates?
+Looking for updates of the project?
 The main source code is archived.
 Download the latest source code and binaries here.